orosoiu/lms-material-skin-facelift/README.md

 - added some spacing on queue images to improve readability
 - custom color schemes

+The changes work best with the dark theme.

 # Installation

 Download the files in this repo and copy them to the *material-skin* subfolder in the LMS *prefs* folder as per https://github.com/CDrummond/lms-material/wiki/07-Customisation

-For example for MacOS you would copy the files to the *~/Library/Application Support/Squeezebox/material-skin* folder
+For example for MacOS you would copy the files to the *~/Library/Application Support/Squeezebox/material-skin* folder.

 # Before - after photos